Looking to improve your parental engagement but not sure how? A parental engagement questionnaire is a great place to start.

 And be sure to try and test different send times to see what works best for your audience.
-For more advice and guidance on effective email communication, download our best practice guide for communicating with parents via email.
+To improve your parental engagement through effective email communication, download our best practice guide for communicating with parents via email.

 2. Feature on your website